Multimodal Transportation with Ridesharing of Personal Vehicles

 Each rectangle on the figure represents an urban community within one community area or across two community areas, labeled in the rectangle.
 The blue dashed rectangles/urban communities are chosen due to the busiest bus routes from the PTR dataset.
 The rectangles/urban communities labeled with red area codes are chosen due to the most visited community areas from the TNP dataset.
 The dashed lines are the trains, which resemble the major train services in Chicago.
 The solid lines are the selected bus routes connecting the urban communities to their closest train stations.
 There are also three designated locations/destinations that many people want to travel to/from throughout the day; they are the two airports and downtown region in Chicago.

 The travel time between two locations (each location consists of the latitude and longitude coordinates) uses the fastest/shortest route computed by the GraphHopper library, which is based on personal cars.
 The shortest paths are \textbf{computed in real-time}, unlike many previous simulations where the shortest paths are precomputed and stored.
-As mentioned in Section~\ref{sec-preliminary}, we do not explicitly consider \textit{service time}, which consists of: pick-up and drop-off time, walking time and waiting time between a ridesharing service and public transit service.
-Instead, we multiply a small constant $\epsilon > 1$ to the fastest route to mimic the service time and the waiting time for public transit.
+As mentioned in Section~\ref{subsection-alg-feas-single}, waiting time and service time are considered in a simplified model; we multiply a small constant $\epsilon > 1$ to the fastest route to mimic waiting time and service time for public transit.
 For instance, consider two consecutive metro stations $s_1$ and $s_2$.
 The travel time $t(s_1,s_2)$ is computed by the fastest route, and the travel time by train between from $s_1$ to $s_2$ is $\hat{t}(s_1,s_2) = 1.15 \cdot t(s_1,s_2)$.
 The constant $\epsilon$ for bus service is 2.
 Rider trips originated from most locations must take a bus to reach a metro station when ridesharing service is not involved.